segmentio/segment-docs/src/connections/warehouses/health.md

 > **Note**: Warehouse Health is available for all Warehouse customers.

-The Warehouse Health dashboards are available at both the warehouse level, and at the warehouse-source connection level, explained briefly below.
+The Warehouse Health dashboards are available at both the [warehouse level](#warehouse-dashboard), and at the [warehouse-source connection level](#warehouse-source-dashboard), explained below.

 Data in the dashboards updates in real-time, and covers the previous 30 days.
 The timezones displayed in the dashboards are converted to the viewer's local time.

-### Warehouse dashboard
+## Warehouse dashboard

 Go to the Segment App, to the Destinations list, and select the warehouse.
 On the warehouse's information page, click the **Health** tab.